onespacemedia/styleguide/README.md

 # JavaScript guidelines

-We are conformant with the [Standard Style](https://standardjs.com/).
+We conform to the [Standard Style](https://standardjs.com/).
 In all semi-recent projects, this is enforced by the build system.
 To condense the Standard authors' summary:

 - Two space for indentation
 - Single quotes for strings, except to avoid escaping